The Store

 The Old Model is Broken

-Grocery is stuck between two losing plays: high-cost CFCs with uncertain ROI, or stores forced to do jobs they were never designed for, killing margins and the customer experience.
+Grocery is stuck between two losing plays: high-cost CFCs with uncertain ROI, or stores forced to do jobs they were never designed for, eroding margins and the customer experience.

 -